VagusLLC/MolecularStudioVEnvironment/README.md

 > [!NOTE]
 > Windows Users: Please use WSL for running the Molecule Studio V environment

+> [!NOTE]
+> If you are running ORCA calculations, you will need to install the `orca-pi` package and setup `ORCA` separately.
+See the [ORCA Installation Guide](https://www.faccts.de/docs/orca/6.1/manual/) for instructions.

 ### Pixi

 To install `pixi` you can run the following command in your terminal: